-- the whole muscle is torn off
+- The whole muscle is torn off.

-- recovery time: 2-3 months non-operatively.
+- Recovery time: 2-3 months non-operatively.
 Different healing times apply with operations.
-4 months can be an indication if only one part of the bicep is completely torn off.
+4 Months can be an indication if only one part of the bicep is completely torn off.
 It takes 6-7 months before returning to play if the muscle tore at the elbow joint.

 Diagnosis of a torn bicep

-How we test it?
+How do we test it?

 A comprehensive set of clinical tests will give us the best indication what structures have been injured.
 The following structures should be included:

-- elbow and wrist
+- Elbow and Wrist

-- cervical neck
+- Cervical neck

-- 3 main nerve branches
+- The 3 main nerve branches

-- surrounding muscles
+- Surrounding muscles

-Within these joints are different structures that have to be tested for their integrity, the range of movement and strength as well as length of the muscles.
+Within these joints are different structures that have to be tested for their integrity, the range of movement and strength as well as the length of the muscles.

-- Speeds test (bicep muscles resistance capability)
+- Speed test (bicep muscle resistance capability)